chorshik/voicebot/README.md

-converting mp3 to voice messages
+telegram bot which converting mp3 to voice messages